 1) Attend all the class meetings of one of the following courses:

-You may skip in-class-test days; see below for the assignment during test days.
+You may skip hour-test days; see below for the assignment during test days.
 There are no additional meetings for this section of EMAT 9700.

 If you can borrow or buy a copy of the text used in these courses, this will help you follow the course, but the textbook is not required.